-Upon Trust for the religious denomination mentioned in the Act 22 Vic.
-No. 82\ (\Printed in Blue Book of 1883, page 100.) and known as and called "The Presbyterian Church of Victoria" (hereinafter styled the said Church)
+- 1. the said [Trustees or Trustee] do and each of them doth hereby declare that they and the survivors and survivor of them and the heirs of such survivor their or his assigns (all and every of whom are hereinafter referred to as the said Trustees or Trustee) shall hold and stand seised of all the hereditaments described in the said Second Schedule upon trust for the religious denomination mentioned in the Act 22 Vic.
+No. 82 (Printed in Blue Book of 1883, page 106.) and known as and called "The Presbyterian Church of Victoria" (hereinafter styled the said Church)